-With tax season, come questions.
+Tax season and questions tend to go hand in hand.
 For one, how many of you have experienced an uptick in employees wondering why they didn’t have enough taxes withheld?

 It’s a phenomenon companies experience every year after employees file their taxes and find out they owe more.
 Employees inevitably have questions.
 If it’s not about the why, they’ll certainly ask you how to avoid being underwithheld next tax season.
 They may even ask you to get a little creative, right?
 A quick system override.
 A handwritten edit on their old W-4.
 Anything to avoid owing taxes again.